 Calm, slow, gentle music (Solfeggio frequencies, classical music, binaural beats, singing bowls) was shown to produce the most positive results and facilitate relaxation and pain reduction.

 Studies suggest that music can impact multiple neural networks simultaneously and can assist with rebuilding connections between various regions of the brain.
 Studies also show that the brain releases dopamine while people listen to music.

 Protein is essential to repairing damaged tissue.
 While you’re healing, you’ll want to take in more protein than usual.
-Grass-fed whey protein, plant-based-non-GMO protein, homemade chicken soup, eggs, grass-fed pasture-raised organic meat, wild fish such as salmon, mackerel and sardines.
+Grass-fed whey protein, plant-based-non-GMO protein, collagen peptides, homemade chicken soup, eggs, grass-fed pasture-raised organic meat, wild fish such as salmon, mackerel and sardines.